-Zero Liquid Discharge (ZLD) is a highly economical processing method designed to reduce the amount of wastewater produced during industrial manufacturing.
-Successfully integrated, ZLD systems create a closed loop within a manufacturing facility, which stops liquid from getting released into the surrounding environment.
+Zero Liquid Discharge (ZLD) is a highly economical processing method designed to eliminate the discharge of all effluent produced from industrial manufacturing.
+Successfully integrated, ZLD systems create a closed-loop within a manufacturing facility, which stops liquid from getting released into the surrounding environment.
 The goal of ZLD processing is to separate the wastewater from solid byproducts and purify the wastewater for reuse in manufacturing processes.

 ZLD is a critical process for effective industrial wastewater treatment.
-It helps industrial facilities to:
+It helps industrial facilities:

-For more than 45 years, DMP has been an established leader in the development of industrial wastewater treatment solutions for a broad range of manufacturers worldwide.
+For nearly 50 years, DMP has been an established leader in the development of industrial wastewater treatment solutions for a broad range of manufacturers worldwide.
 We are well-versed in the ever-changing regulations and standards across various industries, from automotive and aerospace to food processing, paper mills, and more.
 Our comprehensive staff of engineers, chemists, fabricators, and project managers is available to design and create ZLD systems for integration into your facility, no matter the industry.